Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Families of Models with QMBS in the Commutant Algebra Language

-Denoting the span of the scar states $\{ \ket{\psi_{n,\alpha}} \}$ as $\mH_{\scar}$, the above structure of the commutant $\mC_{\scar}$ implies that $\mA_{\scar}$ acts irreducibly in the orthogonal complement to $\mH_{\scar}$, which is then naturally viewed as $\mH_\text{therm}$ from Eq.~(\ref{eq:scarfactorize}).
-Indeed, in this case $\mA_{\scar}$ can realize any operator acting in $\mH_\text{therm}$ (i.e., can provide an independent connection between any two states in this space), and it is natural to expect a generic Hamiltonian from $\mA_{\scar}$ to be ``thermal'' (i.e., with random-matrix level spacings) in this subspace.
-In the decomposition in Eq.~(\ref{eq:Hilbertdecomp}), the subspace $\mH_\therm$ corresponds to the block $\lambda_\therm$ which is the only block other than those of the algebra singlets; the corresponding $D_{\lambda_\therm} = D - D_{\scar}$ and $d_{\lambda_\therm} = 1$, thus connecting the decompositions Eq.~(\ref{eq:scarfactorize}) and Eq.~(\ref{eq:Hilbertdecomp}).
-Note that the above commutant also contains more detailed information about degeneracies among the scar states for a given family of Hamiltonians, which is a finer characterization than just the statement of the fracture in Eq.~(\ref{eq:scarfactorize}).
-Finally, note that in cases where the commutants consist of QMBS ket-bra operators as well as other conventional conserved quantities, operators in $\mA_{\scar}$ do not act irreducibly in the complement of $\mH_{\scar}$, and instead have smaller blocks within $\mH_{\therm}$ corresponding to also the non-scar conserved quantities.
+Denoting the span of the QMBS states $\{ \ket{\psi_{n,\alpha}} \}$ as $\mH_{\scar}$ and its dimension as $D_{\scar}$, the structure of the commutant $\mC_{\scar}$ such as in Eq.~(\ref{eq:scargencom}) implies that $\mA_{\scar}$ acts irreducibly in the orthogonal complement to $\mH_{\scar}$, which is then naturally viewed as $\mH_\text{therm}$ from Eq.~(\ref{eq:scarfactorize}).
+Indeed, in this case $\mA_{\scar}$ can realize any operator acting in $\mH_\text{therm}$, and it is natural to expect a generic Hamiltonian from $\mA_{\scar}$ to be ``thermal'' (i.e., with random-matrix-like level spacings) in this subspace.
+In the decomposition in Eq.~(\ref{eq:Hilbertdecomp}), the subspace $\mH_\therm$ corresponds to the block $\lambda_\therm$ which is the only block other than those of the algebra singlets; the corresponding $D_{\therm} = D - D_{\scar}$ and $d_{\therm} = 1$, thus connecting the decompositions of Eqs.~(\ref{eq:scarfactorize}) and (\ref{eq:Hilbertdecomp}).
+For the ferromagnetic tower of QMBS of Eq.~(\ref{eq:FMtower}), we hence have $\mH_{\scar} = \text{span}\{\ket{\Psi_n}\}$, $D_{\scar} = L + 1$, and $D_{\therm} = 2^L - L - 1$, as shown in Fig.~\ref{fig:blocks}(d).
+Note that the commutants in general also contain information about degeneracies among the scar states for a given family of Hamiltonians, which is a finer characterization than just the statement of the fracture in Eq.~(\ref{eq:scarfactorize}).
+Pictorially, the distinction between the block decompositions with degenerate and non-degenerate scars is shown in Fig.~\ref{fig:blocks}(c) and \ref{fig:blocks}(d).
+Further, in cases where the commutants consist of QMBS ket-bra operators as well as other conventional conserved quantities, operators in the local algebra do not act irreducibly in the complement of $\mH_{\scar}$, and instead have smaller blocks within $\mH_{\therm}$ corresponding to also the non-scar conserved quantities.
 Nevertheless, we expect generic Hamiltonians within each of those blocks to be ``thermal" in the conventional sense.